mcagov/beacons-backoffice/README.md

 ## Deployment

-This application is deployed as a static website to AWS S3 via Github actions per commit to main for developement.
-Staging and production must be deployed manually via clicking deploy, again in Github actions.
+This application is deployed as a static website to AWS S3 via Github actions per push into main branch for developement.
+Staging and production must be deployed manually via clicking deploy on the Github actions page.